Will Boeing’s Flight Grounding Affect Your Holiday Travel?

 “We have seen fares creep up since the summer,” Mutzabaugh told Travel + Leisure magazine .
 “An average traveler may notice a slight increase.
 Where it will be most pronounced for most people is where they’re booking flights with high demand, especially around the holidays.”

 One silver lining of too-full flights?
 Savvy, flexible travelers on overbooked flights may be able to earn free travel if they are willing to get bumped to later flights.
 You could consider asking whether it’s a possibility as you check into your flight and again at the gate.

 Traveling Without Worries

 While some travel hiccups may be inevitable this holiday season, ATM fees don’t have to be.
-You can skip ATM and overdraft fees with a SoFi Money® cash management account.
-Use any ATM worldwide that accepts Visa® and we’ll reimburse you for the fees.
+SoFi Checking and Savings holders pay no ATM fees at 55,000+ ATMs worldwide.
 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.

 SoFi Checking and Savings

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .